The Failure Required for Success

 Pelley then asked him why he would try to do something if failure seemed to be the likely outcome.
 Musk calmly replied that, “If something’s important enough to you then you should try doing it.”
 That is true even if (and maybe especially if) the probable outcome is failure.
 So how could a guy like this, seemingly headed toward failure, possibly be successful?
 It’s pretty clear that his line of thinking doesn’t follow any of the rules for how success is achieved.
-But, wait, actually, it does.
+But, wait, actually, it does visit website.

 Consider the greats of the world; Dr. Martin Luther King, Jr., Gandhi, Nelson Mandela, Mother Theresa.
 These icons are largely thought of as some of the most influential and successful people the world has ever known.
 Musk followed, almost to the letter, their same pathway to success.
 The one commonality that of thinking that all of theses greats possessed was a vision for the world that was much larger than they.
 They also had a single-mindedness about achieving their vision which was completely baffling to the rest of us.
 King would take college kids into the most racially charged hot spots of the country to get beaten up and arrested.
 Gandhi nearly starved himself to death a few times.
 Mandela spent decades in jail.
 Mother Theresa took every gift ever given to her, sold it off and donated it to the poor.

-Musk’s single-mindedness was to take the $100 million dollars he made off of the sale of his company, PayPal, and start two other companies with it.
+Musk’s single-mindedness was to take the $100 million dollars he made off of the sale of, PayPal, and start two other companies with it.
 Yet the companies he started would most likely, at the least, bankrupt him but even more likely would put him into the kind of debt from which he could never escape.
 Friends of Musk even sent him videos of rockets blowing up to show him the risk was to high.
 For Musk, however, the metric of success was not just in making rockets that worked, it was in the trying to make rockets that worked.